 Key management personnel consist of the directors and executive officers of the Company.
-The remuneration, including share-based payments, of key management personnel during the years ended December 31, 2016 and 2015 follow:
+The remuneration, including share-based payments, of key management personnel during the years ended December 31, 2017 and 2016 follow:

-2016 2015
+2017 2016

 Compensation of key management personnel (\$) (\$)

-Accounting (1) 33,813 30,563
+Accounting (1) 40,937 33,813

-Consulting (2) 18,500 63,750
+Consulting (2) 26,000 18,500

-Salaries and contract wages (3) 135,000 22,500
+Salaries and contract wages (3) 110,730 135,000

-Share based payments - stock options 80,870 306,619
+Share based payments - stock options 189,937 80,870

-Directors' fees (4) 84,375 84,375
+Directors' fees (4) 67,500 84,375

-Total 352,558 507,807
+Total 435,104 352,558

-- (1) Jeannine P. M. Webb in respect of Chief Financial Officer services. - (2) Michael McInnis until October 31, 2015; Jeannine P. M. Webb in respect of Corporate Secretary services. - (3) Michael McInnis from November 1, 2015. - (4) Michael McInnis until September 30, 2015; Louis Montpellier and Victor Lazarovici until September 15, 2015; Thomas McKeever, Kerry Spong and John McConnell; Terence Sean Harvey from April 1, 2016.
+(1) Jeannine P. M. Webb in respect of Chief Financial Officer services.

+(2) Michael McInnis until October 31, 2015; Jeannine P. M. Webb in respect of Corporate Secretary services.

+(3) Michael McInnis from November 1, 2015; Paul Anderson from December 1, 2017.

+(4) Thomas McKeever, Kerry Spong and John McConnell; Terence Sean Harvey from April 1, 2016.

-Key managements personnel were not paid post-retirement benefits or other long-term benefits during the years ended December 31, 2016 and 2015.
+Key managements personnel were not paid post-retirement benefits or other long-term benefits during the years ended December 31, 2017 and 2016.

-By way of a consulting agreement dated effective February 1, 2014 between the Company and Michael D. McInnis, Mr. McInnis' positions as CEO, President and Chairman of the Company was affirmed at a monthly rate of \$5,000 until January 31, 2015, which agreement was renewed until January 31, 2016.
-Effective November 1, 2015, the consulting agreement was terminated and the Company and Mr. McInnis entered into an employment agreement for provision of his services as President and CEO of the Company, which agreement includes termination and change of control provisions.
+By way of a consulting agreement dated effective February 1, 2014 between the Company and Michael D. McInnis, Mr. McInnis' positions as CEO, President and Chairman of the Company was affirmed at a monthly rate until January 31, 2015, which agreement was renewed until January 31, 2016.
+Effective November 1, 2015, the consulting agreement was terminated and the Company and Mr. McInnis entered into an employment agreement for provision of his services as President and CEO of the Company, which agreement includes change of control provisions and termination on 90 days' notice; the agreement was terminated October 31, 2017.
+By way of an employment agreement dated effective November 1, 2017 between the Company and Mr. McInnis, Mr. McInnis' position of Executive Chairman was affirmed, which agreement includes change of control provisions and termination agreement dated effective December 1, 2017 between the Company and Paul G. Anderson, Mr. Anderson's position as President and COO of the Company was affirmed, which agreement includes change of control provisions and termination on 90 days' notice.

-SECURITIES AUTHORIZED FOR ISSUANCE UNDER EQUITY COMPENSATION PLANS outstanding options, (b) Weighted-average exercise price of outstanding options, warrants and rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Plan Category (#) (#) (#) Equity compensation plans approved by securityholders 12,840,000 \$0.09 11,669,135 Equity compensation plans not approved by securityholders 0 N/A N/A Total 12,840,000 11,669,135
+SECURITIES AUTHORIZED FOR ISSUANCE UNDER EQUITY COMPENSATION PLANS outstanding options, (b) Weighted-average exercise price of outstanding options, warrants and rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Plan Category (#) (#) (#) Equity compensation plans approved by securityholders 3,086,657 \$0.41 998,199 Equity compensation plans not approved by securityholders 0 N/A N/A Total 3,086,657 998,199

-The following table sets forth details of the Company's compensation plans (consisting of the Stock Option Plan) under which equity securities of the Company are authorized for issuance at December 31, 2016:
+The following table sets forth details of the Company's compensation plans (consisting of the Stock Option Plan) under which equity securities of the Company are authorized for issuance at December 31, 2017: